 Distribution of LCEF Operating Results - Based on LCEF's annual operating performance, earnings distributions are made available to its partner districts.
 LCEF operating results are restricted for specific mission and ministry programs of the respective district and are distributed upon request.
-During the years ended January 15, 2021 and 2020, the District requested and received distributions of LCEF operating results totaling \$68,943 and \$65,473, respectively.
+During the year ended January 15, 2021, the District requested and received distributions of LCEF operating results totaling \$68,943.
 These distributions are reflected in the Statement of Activities as support from LCEF in net assets with donor restrictions.